splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 The Collector supports the following processor architecture:

 * x86_64 and AMD64
-* ARM64 compatible Docker image
+* ARM64 compatible Docker image.
+See :ref:`linux-docker`.
-* ppc64 compatible Docker image, including IBM Private Cloud
+* ppc64 compatible Docker image, including IBM Private Cloud.
+See :ref:`linux-docker`.

 See :ref:`compatible components <x86_64-AMD64-ARM64-yes>` for more information on supported components.